So you have to write a bio for your festival submission/Facebook page/fringe show. Now what?

 Now let’s look at that rarest of things, a successful working comedian’s bio:

 Notice how all three examples have something in the opening and closing that elicits a smile.
-Even when there’s a lot of info, you want to reward the reader for the courtesy of reading your bio.
+Even, in fact especially when there’s a lot of info, you want to reward the reader for wading through it.

-Whether you write in the first or third person, try to avoid coming across as, well, a douchebag.
+A lot of bios are written in the third person.
+It’s more formal, but can come across as pretentious if you’re not careful.
+(Read some solopreneur websites and you’ll see what we mean.)
+Whether you write in the first or third person, just avoid coming across as, well, a douchebag.
 Even though his work is “acclaimed” and “award-winning,” Atamanuik sounds confident but humble.